 We serve a God of reconciliation.
 (See: 2 Corinthians 5:14-20.)
 He is a God who wants to draw us to Himself, which ultimately draws us toward each other.
 That’s especially true since marriage is a living picture of God’s love for His church.

-Learning to be reconciled to God and to each other is what Steve and I had to do earlier in our marriage when our relationship was going in a bad direction.
+Learning to be reconciled to God and to each other is what we had to do earlier in our marriage when our relationship was going in a bad direction.
 And that’s what we still have to do as life bombards our relationship in different ways.
 No relationship is stagnant.
 Life happens!

-If anyone had talked to Steve during our marital rocky time, they probably would have thought I was the wrong one.
-And if anyone had talked to me during our rocky time, they probably would have thought he was the wrong one.
-I’m sure we both could paint the picture of what was happening so we personally, looked mostly “innocent.”
-Sure, we would have admitted that we had faults.
-But somehow we could find those points excusable in comparison to what our spouse was doing.
-(At least from the way we saw things.)
+If anyone had talked to Steve during our marital rocky time, they probably would have thought I (Cindy) was the wrong one.
+And if anyone had talked to me during our rocky time, they probably would have thought Steve was the wrong one.
+We both could paint the picture of what was happening so we personally, looked mostly “innocent.”
+Sure, we would have admitted that we had our own faults.
+But somehow we could find our own faults excusable in comparison to what our spouse was doing.
+(At least that was our truth from the way we saw things.)

 Emptying of Selfism

-But the point is that with God’s help, and a lot of emptying ourselves of our own selfism, we were able to marry our two perspectives into God’s.
-We found ways to build bridges of compromise and reconciliation.
+But the point is that with God’s help, and a lot of emptying ourselves of our own selfism, we’ve been able to marry our two perspectives into God’s.
+We’ve found ways to build bridges of compromise and reconciliation.
 (You can read our testimony in The Love Story of Steve and Cindy Wright.)
+We’re still working on this mission and will for the rest of our lives, but we’ve learned a lot that has and is still helping us reconcile our differences.

-I heard it once said that if we strive to seek the Light, rather than striving to be right, a lot of our problems will resolve themselves.”
+We heard it once said, “If we strive to seek the Light, rather than striving to be right, a lot of our problems will resolve themselves.”
 And that’s true.
-When Steve and I stopped focusing on who’s “right” and who’s “wrong,” and instead recognized that what was happening between us was wrong, we were able to resolve that, which was dividing us.
+When we each stop focusing on who’s “right” and who’s “wrong,” and instead recognize that what is happening between us is wrong, we’re able to resolve that, which divides us.

-We were able to resolve our differences when we honestly looked to God Light to help us throw out the garbage we dragged into our relationship.
+We’re able to resolve our differences when we honestly look to God’s Light to help us throw out the garbage we drag into our relationship.

-So, in my readings, I came across two articles.
-Each article gives different perspectives to the problems this husband and wife were having with each other.
-I thought you might learn something from reading both of their perspectives.
-I hope you will read and learn something helpful.
+So, in our readings, we came across two linked articles concerning this matter that you may find helpful to read.
+Each article gives different perspectives to the problems a husband and wife were having with each other.
+We thought you might learn something from reading both of their perspectives.
 So here goes:

 Differing Perspectives